|Undergrad Catalog StKate.edu|

 COMM 4602/4 Internship (2 or 4 cr)

-Communication studies majors satisfy the Writing Requirement for Majors by completing COMM 4850.
+Communication studies majors satisfy the Writing Requirement for Majors by completing COMM 4850 (or COMM 1000 and 3070, depending on when the student was admitted to the major).
 You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000 or 2000, CORE 3990, and any other writing-intensive course in this or another department).